Joe Glazer: Singer and songwriter

 In 1960 Glazer collaborated with Edith Fowke to publish Songs of Work and Freedom, which included 10 of his original compositions.
 He went on to dedicate numerous albums to specific trades, including coal mining, newspaper printing, steelwork, textile mills, and woodworking.

 In 1970 Glazer founded Collector Records, originally to issue his own recordings, and, later, recordings by other performers.
 Collector's first release was Glazer's 1971 album Garbage and Other Songs of Our Times backed by jazz guitarist Charlie Byrd and his trio.
 The title track became one of Glazer's most well-known songs after Pete Seeger performed it on Sesame Street and recorded versions of it both for the children's music and environmentalism markets.

 In 1979, Glazer invited 14 other labor musicians to the George Meany Center for Labor Studies in Silver Spring, Maryland, to share musical and written compositions, and to discuss the effective use of music, song, poetry and chants in labor activism.
 The three-day event became an annual one, becoming known as the Great Labor Arts Exchange (GLAE).
 Over the next five years, the concept of "labor culture" and how the labor movement and the arts interacted, which Glazer and others promoted, expanded.
 In 1984, Glazer incorporated the Labor Heritage Foundation as a parent body for GLAE as well as to curate and promote the culture of the American labor movement.

 In 2002, Glazer released his autobiography, Labor's Troubadour, published by the University of Illinois Press.
 Glazer was awarded the Lifetime Achievement Award by the World Folk Music Association in 2002.

 His label, Collector Records, later became part of Ralph Rinzler Folklife Archives and Collections distributed by the Smithsonian Folkways label.

 Personal life and death

 Glazer married Mildred Krauss in 1942, and they had three children.
-He died from non-Hodgkin's lymphoma at his home in Chevy Chase, Maryland, on September 19, 2006, at the age of 88.
+He died from non-Hodgkin lymphoma at his home in Chevy Chase, Maryland, on September 19, 2006, at the age of 88.